FHPythonUtils/AnsiToImg/DOCS/ansitoimg/render.md

 ):
 ```

-Convert an ANSI stream to a raster image with pillow.
+Convert an ANSI stream to a Render image with pillow.

 #### Arguments